 One of the most frustrating things is to buy a home, know that in 10 or 15 years, the house will have foundation issues.
 I moved into my house in 2003.
 At the time, the home builder decides to plant some oak trees in the front yard.
 I’m thinking back to my old home where I lived for over 20 years.
 Oak trees caused major foundation issues.

 Here it is, 2018 and its happening again, but this time to the new home.
 The oak trees have now matured by 15 years and they are hungry for water…the house is starting to see tiny hairline cracks in the walls and some parts of the 1st floor sheet rock.
+Also noted are the wear and tear of the fiberglass insulation barrier in the attic that also requires replacing since it affects the cost of electricity.

 Its funny how much you learn about home repair once its happened to you more than once.
 I do know that it will not be cheap to fix the cracked foundation.
 I also know it will take some time to identify all the cracks in the house and perhaps, its spread to the garage, not sure yet…we’ll see.